RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## What will happen when I don’t start or schedule the migration myself?

-Your instance will be migrated during office hours (9:00-16:00 CET) on the date we communicated by e-mail, and set in the metadata.
+Your instance will be migrated during office hours (9:00-17:00 Europe/Amsterdam timezone) on the date we communicated by e-mail, and set in the metadata.

 -----